Ranks of abelian varieties in cyclotomic twist families: Introduction

 \begin{theorem} Suppose that $\dim A = 3^{m-1}$, so that $A$ has complex multiplication by $\Z[\zeta_{3^m}]$.
 Assume moreover that $\zeta_{3^m} \in F$, so that the complex multiplication is defined over $F$.
 Then the average $\Z[\zeta_{3^m}]$-module rank of $A_d(F)$ is at most $\frac12$, and at least $50\%$ of twists $A_d$ have rank $0$. \end{theorem}

+In the CM case, we expect that $100\%$ of twists $A_d$ have rank $0$, in which case our result is halfway towards the analogue of Goldfeld's conjecture in this context.

 Such $A$ arise as factors of the Jacobians of the curves $y^{3^m} = x^a(1-x)^b$, which have good reduction away from $3$.
 Even when the CM is not defined over $F$, we obtain average rank bounds that depend only on $\dim A$.
-Over $\Q$, for example, the average rank of $A_d(\Q)$ is at most $\frac{19}{9} \dim A$ by \Cref{thm:explicit-rank-bound-intro}, a bound which can be improved to $\frac{13}{9} \dim A$ with some extra work.
+Over $\Q$, for example, the average rank of $A_d(\Q)$ is at most $\frac{19}{9} \dim A$ by \Cref{thm:explicit-rank-bound-intro}, a bound which can be improved to $\frac{13}{9} \dim A$ with a more refined analysis.